smartgridadsc/tee-plc/README.md

 }
 ```

-## Port core logic and Modbus Client to TA
+## Port control logic and Modbus Client to TA

 For openplc runtime in NW, we only need to copy the value from SW through shared memory.
 Thus shared memory registration can be done by a simple parser parsing the variables declared in `LOCATED_VARIABLES.h`.
 Also, since we donot need modbus_master in NW, we donot need `modbus_master.cpp`.
-In addition, we donot run core logic in NW, so we donot need the variables in POUS.c.
+In addition, we donot run control logic in NW, so we donot need the variables in POUS.c.
 Finally, the mapping from `bool_input` to `IX100_0` has been done by `glueVars.cpp`, we donot need to map ourselves.
 For shared memory registration, we only need to set the shared memory starting from `IX100_0` and its size to the sum of all the macros.

 For openplc SW, we need all the mappings from macro to internal memory, to modbus_buffers, to have a complete compatibility with IEC61311-3.